stylo-app/stylo/docs/tutorials/Kusama-tutorial.md

 ## 1. Get Stylo mobile application

 ### Device security
 Stylo is meant to be used offline.
-The mobile device used to run Stylo will hold valuable information that needs to be kept securely stored.
+The mobile device used to run Stylo will hold valuable information that needs to be kept securely stored, offline.
 It is therefore advised to:
-- Get a Stylo dedicated mobile device.
+- Get a dedicated mobile device, don't use your day to day phone.
-- Make a factory reset.
+- Factory reset the phone.
 - Enable full-disk encryption on the device, with a reasonable password (might not be on by default, for example for older Android devices).
 - Do not use any biometrics such as fingerprint or face recognition for device decryption/unlocking, as those may be less secure than regular passwords.
-- Once Stylo has been installed, enable airplane mode and make sure to switch off Wifi, Bluetooth or any connection ability of the device.
+- The device should idealy never be connected to the internet.
+Don't use any sim card or ever connect it to a wifi/bluetooth
+- Download the apk from [Github releases page](https://github.com/stylo-app/stylo/releases)
+- Install Stylo using a micro-sd card.
 - Only charge the phone using a power outlet that is never connected to the internet.
 Only charge the phone with the manufacturer's charging adapter.
 Do not charge the phone on public USB chargers.